 Program Evaluations

 Computer-based numerical models have also played an important role.
 Economic models have provided estimates of the economic benefits of the program, while cloud models have produced increased insights into the complex processes within the clouds that ultimately govern hail and rain production.
-All of these evaluations have been independent, that is to say, they've been done by agencies and universities unaffiliated with the ARB, allowing the best qualified persons to do the evaluations, improving the chances for an unbiased, solid, scientific approach.
+All of these evaluations have been independent, that is to say, they've been done by agencies and universities unaffiliated with the DWR, allowing the best qualified persons to do the evaluations, improving the chances for an unbiased, solid, scientific approach.

 As of this date, all evaluations of the program have shown either positive or neutral results.
 No suggestions have been found of negative impacts, either within or outside target areas.